inkVerb/verb/dev/README.md

 V. inklists is meant for lists and repoes
 	A. It contains universal, non-verber-specific config files that get updated regularly with the updateverber serf, such as version info
-	B. It may contain more files once certain apps are installed
+	B. It may contain more files once certain apps are installed VI. conf is for configs and assets
+    A. It contains various folders that are modified by `setup` and used elsewhere to manage the server
+		- Some of these match the name of serfs that utilize them (not changed by `updateverber`)
+			- inkdns (where DNS Zone files originate, either as ghost-master files or records you need to manually create where your domains are parked)
+			- inkcert
+		- site-files (for domain hosting configs and default web folders)
+			- Not changed by `updateverber`
+		- inklists (version numbers, including web app install versions and download package confirmation hashes used by the `inkget` serf)
+			- Some files updated with `updateverber`
+		- lib (assets used by instal serfs)
+			- Folder is entirely replaced with `updateverber`
+		- sql (created on installation, where database configs and `mariadb` .cnf files are stored by the system)
+			- Not changed by `updateverber`

-VI. tools contains common files and special root serfs needed for other CLI Clients logging in to do jobs on the verber (may be phased out)
+VII. tools contains common files and special root serfs needed for other CLI Clients logging in to do jobs on the verber (may be phased out)

-VII.
+VIII.
 Special user services and folders
 	A. VIP (tech tools)
 		1. VIP users are often known as "ftpvips" created by newftpvip, sharing the srv/vip folder as "home", granting wide access to all other users' spaces
 		2. VIP governs many other special users and folders for FTP, web control, directly managing files for "vipdomains" via the serf adddomainvip or adddomainfiler